Brad Phillips joined the yet to go on the air CKZZ-FM. He had been program director at CKLG-AM.

 It was announced that Brad Phillips, Vice President of B.C. operations for Astral Media, would be the new General Manager of the Corus Entertainment Vancouver radio cluster, succeeding Garry McKenzie who was now heading prairie radio operations for Corus and based in Calgary.
 Sherri Pierce, Astral Media's Director of Local Sales, Western Canada, would succeed Phillips as GM of the Astral Radio Vancouver cluster.

-Written by Bill Dulmage, Gord Lansdell - Updated March, 2013
+Bill Dulmage, Gord Lansdell - Updated September 2013